erivlis/graphinate/docs/tutorial.md

 We will generate the GraphModel for the selected artists.
 First creating a GraphModel for each artist and then combining them into a single model.
+In this case, we will use the `reduce` function from the `operator` module to combine the models.
+Leveraging the GrapModel support of the + operation.

 ```python
 models = (music_graph_model(a, 2) for _, a in listbox_chooser.get_choices())